 Ko te rōpū tautoko i a mātou, ko Ngā Pou o te Whare Waituhi Tamariki o Aotearoa: The Friends of Storylines.
 Nāna ko te tautoko a te takitahi, a te takitini hei poutuarā mā te utu i te moni mema, mā te mahi tūao, me ērā atu o ngā mahi tautoko mai.

 Since 2001, Storylines has operated as New Zealand’s national section of IBBY (International Board on Books for Young People), working with a consortium and supportive publishers, who assist with the cost of IBBY membership.
 Through IBBY NZ, Storylines provides a voice and presence for New Zealand children’s books and authors in the world’s major forum for children’s literature.
 After ten years’ active membership, IBBY New Zealand was chosen to host the 35th biennial International Congress of IBBY, in Auckland in August 2016.

 Storylines’ patrons, trustees and staff

 New Zealand icon, author and Member of the Order of New Zealand Joy Cowley, and educational publisher Dame Wendy Pye are patrons and active supporters of Storylines.

 Up to nine Trustees with governance responsibilities oversee Storylines’ finances, strategies and activities which include Storylines’ Story Tours, publications, awards and events.

-The Trust employs a part-time executive officer and an events manager/administrator who work closely with an elected volunteer management committee of between eight and 20 members.
+The Trust employs a part-time Executive Officer, Accountant, Website Administrator and an Operations Manager who work closely with an elected volunteer management committee of between eight and 20 members.